FrnRmn/europeans_climate_change/README.md

 4. Are there apparently unrelated factors that are instead related to climate change beliefs?

 ### Files Description
 You can run directly the analysis from the notebook.
 The .py file contains some functions that are needed in order to run the analysis.
+Additionally, the European Social Survey provided.pdf file where they describe the dataset and the variables in great detailed.

 ### Results
 The main results from this analysis are described in this [post](https://medium.com/@francescoromandini/what-do-europeans-think-about-climate-change-ebd8aadee9b8).